 As alien as the killer himself is the man who ultimately hunts him down.
 An unlikely vigilante with a vengeance, Justin Barnes searches unrelentingly for the madman in a race to the finish, ultimately destroying a sinister force hellbent on securing an encoded document that promises to imperil the supremacy of the United States.

-Winner of "BEST SUSPENSE BOOK of 2006" from NewBookReviews.
+Winner of "BEST SUSPENSE BOOK" Mark Reid, NewBookReviews.